 How to Submit

-Submit your paper to Comments@law.ucla.edu.
+Submit your paper to Comments@law.ucla.edu during the submission period.
 Please include in your email:

 - Full name;